Black Community Development Project

-The Black Community Development Project is led by our Social Impact team with support from the Black Alliance Cooperative Employee Resource Group (ERG) and is dedicated to helping to improve the overall emotional, physical, and financial health and well-being of the Black community.
+The Black Community Development Project is led by our Social Impact team with support from the Black Alliance Cooperative Employee Resource Group (ERG) and is dedicated to helping to improve the overall financial health and well-being of the Black community.

 The Black Community Development Project (BCDP) has been developed in response to BECU's desire to take meaningful action to become a more racially equitable organization.
 To help ensure BECU continues to position itself as a cooperative that cares and is dedicated to positive change for the Black community, we recommend a multi-focused approach aimed at engaging members, Credit union & Cooperative, Employees, and Community.
-This includes a $5 million commitment over the next five years ($1 million per year) to support racial equity in communities located in Washington and South Carolina.
+This includes a $5 million commitment over the next five years ($1 million per year) to support racial equity in communities located in Washington and select counties in Oregon, Idaho and South Carolina.
 BECU will invest philanthropic dollars through:

 - Focus on improving the overall financial, emotional, and physical health and well-being of the Black community.